Essential HTTP Headers for Web Scraping

 user-agent: Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/112.0.0.0 Safari/537.36

-The HTTP headers are the information shared between the client and server.
+HTTP headers are the information shared between clients and servers.
 There are a lot of headers available.
-Here we have discussed seven important headers for web scraping.
-It is important to use correct headers in web scraping to avoid getting blocked.
+Here we have discussed some HTTP headers that are essential for web scraping.
+It is important to use the correct headers in web scraping to avoid getting blocked.